Duncan1738/Solar-Power-Prediction-using-XGBoost-Transformer-Model/README.md

 ## Citation

-If you use this work, please cite: I will update as soon as the paper soon
+If you use this work, please cite: I will update as soon as the paper gets published.

 ```bibtex